Getting Started with the GIANTS Editor for FS25

 Framed Rotate

 The next option from the list is a toggle for Framed Rotate mode.
 When this option is enabled, you can move your camera around an arbitrary point in space; this is a very useful feature for examining an object in your scene.
-To do this, enable Framed Rotate, select an object and press the F key to bring your camera to it, zoom out, and press ALT+LMB to move your camera around its new pivot point.
+To do this, enable Framed Rotate, select an object, press the F key to bring your camera to it, zoom out, and press ALT+LMB to move your camera around its new pivot point.

 First-Person Mode